Posted on

 Extra Flavors and Substitutions

-• Chicken: You can use your choice of chicken such as chicken breasts or chicken tenderloins.
+• Chicken Feel free to use your choice cut of chicken such as chicken breasts or chicken tenderloins.

 • Supplement meals with additional snacks such as fresh veggies and fruit for additional daily caloric needs.
 You can use lime/lemon and olive oil in place of salad dressing